Joxit/Linux-conf/root/packageslist.md

 ### emacs
 emacs
 emacs-goodies-el # Miscellaneous add-ons for Emacs tuareg-mode # emacs-mode for ocaml programs

+## SSH
+ssh
+ssh-askpass-gnome # use ssh-add on your private key

 ## Firewall
 iptables